amateurtechguy/AmateurWeb/README.md

 This website is a small project I built to introduce myself, share some of my interests, and showcase some of my projects I've worked on.

+## How does it work?

+Click on this link to be redirected to my website:[AmateurWeb](amateurtechguy.github.io/AmateurWeb)

+And now let's start exploring page by page!

 ## >> Home page

 This is the home page, there to welcome you into the website

 <img width="944" height="428" alt="Screenshot 2026-08-08 001625" src="https://github.com/user-attachments/assets/7506487a-cf92-4e99-bc34-da25641a46fe" />

 ## >> About me